 The Trademarks Register is public, just like the Trade Register for example.
 This makes it possible for providers of various services to approach you directly.
 Some of these companies’ practices leave much to be desired.

 We are aware of this problem, but unfortunately it is difficult to prevent.
-In some cases, criminal proceedings have been successfully conducted (see the decision of the Arnhem-Leeuwarden Court of Appeal and Stockholm Court of Appeal).
+In some cases, criminal proceedings have been successfully conducted (see the decision of the Arnhem-Leeuwarden Court of Appeal, the Stockholm Court of Appeal and the Brussels criminal court).

 Given the nature of some of these offers, we warn trademark holders to always exercise caution and not take up an offer without verification.